IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 ## Personhood: The Spirit Teaches and Guides

 * Jesus promises “another Counselor/Helper”
-  * The Spirit will be “with you” and “in you” (Jn 14:15–17)
+  * The Spirit will be “with you” and “in you” (John 14:15–17)

 <p style="font-family: 'Gabriola', serif;">
         “If you love Me, keep My commandments.
 And I will pray the Father, and He will give you another Helper, that He may abide with you forever, the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.”
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>John 14:15–17 (NKJV)</em></p>

-  * The Spirit will “teach you all things” (Jn 14:25–26)
+  * The Spirit will “teach you all things” (John 14:25–26)
-  * The Spirit will “guide you into all truth” (Jn 16:13–15)
+  * The Spirit will “guide you into all truth” (John 16:13–15)
 * Note: NT writers sometimes use masculine reference for the Spirit
   * Emphasizes “who”, not “which"